determined-ai/determined/docs/model-dev-guide/api-guides/apis-howto/deepspeed/deepspeed.rst

 .. note::

-   Though configuring a profiling schedule ``torch.profiler.schedule`` is optional, profiling every batch may cause a large amount of data to be uploaded to Tensorboard.
-This may result in long rendering times for Tensorboard and memory issues.
+   Though configuring a profiling schedule ``torch.profiler.schedule`` is optional, profiling every batch may cause a large amount of data to be uploaded to TensorBoard.
+This may result in long rendering times for TensorBoard and memory issues.
 For long-running experiments, it is recommended to configure a profiling schedule.

 *****************************